pinyin/tslint/README.md

 ### only-import-from-index

-If a directory contains a index.js/index.ts file, files outside of the directory can only import from index.js/index.ts file.
+If a directory contains an index.js/index.ts file, files outside of the directory can only import from index.js/index.ts file.
 No import can "pass through" the index file.

-For example, give the following file structure:
+For example, given the following file structure:

 ```
 src/